Sortase B: Structure

-SrtB is similar in structure to SrtA with rmsd of 1.25Å but SrtB have a more peripheral helices It has an N-terminal helical bundle and an α-helix between β6 and β7.
+SrtB is similar in structure to SrtA with rmsd of 1.25Å but SrtB has more peripheral helices It has an N-terminal helical bundle and an α-helix between β6 and β7.
 The N-terminal extension present in SrtB relative to SrtA is very significant.
 It is known to place the two termini on the same side of the protein.
 This is believed to result in a different orientation of the protein on the surface of the cell, potentially affecting substrate access.

 Catalysis

 The sortase B enzyme catalyzes a cell wall sorting reaction with a surface protein where a signal NXTN motif is cleaved.
-In the result, C-end of the protein is covalently attached to a pentaglycine cross-bridge through an amide linkage, thus tethering the C-terminus of protein A to the cell wall.
+In the result, the C-end of the protein is covalently attached to a pentaglycine cross-bridge through an amide linkage, thus tethering the C-terminus of protein A to the cell wall.